ZhaofengSHI/referring-DGHIN/README.md

-# DGHIN-new-version
+# DGHI
-The old version code of the submitted paper "Dual-Graph Hierarchical Interaction Network for Referring Image Segmentation".
+The code of the paper "Dual-Graph Hierarchical Interaction Network for Referring Image Segmentation".
-In this release, we corrected the code related to pre-trained weights loading for the BERT backbone network.
-The BERT is now initialized with the official pre-trained weights for the training process.

 ## Requirements
 We have tested the code on the following environment:
 ```